 Course dates and locations

-Starting September 1st, the Heart and Stroke Foundation has increased the registration fee to $3.50
+Since September 2019, the Heart and Stroke Foundation has increased the registration fee to $3.50

 Please note that there are strict requirements for students participating in BLS renewal courses.